Powers Ferry Corridor Alliance

 In April of 2023, a high quality, multi-use proposal was submitted to the City of Marietta, where the site is located.
 The proposal was recommended by the Marietta Planning Commission and was approved 7-0 by the City Council.
 However, it was then vetoed by Marietta Mayor Tumlin.

-The proposal by WC Acquisitions was to build a 5-story mixed-use development to include 322 luxury apartments with 6,000 square feet of retail space anchoring the street level.
+build a 5-story mixed-use development to include 322 luxury apartments with 6,000 square feet of retail space anchoring the street level.
 The veto was disappointing, because the project could have been a major and very timely step in turning around Delk Road, which is in serious decline.
 Read more in this East Cobb News article.